 Endoscopic Nasal Surgery is performed using general anesthesia and typically takes 45 minutes to a few hours to complete.
 Dr. Pasha will use the guidance of microscopic endoscopes to access the sinuses.
-This technique allows the enlargement, or unblocking, of the natural opening to the sinuses without creating unnatural holes in the sinus.
+The endoscopic technique allows the enlargement, or unblocking, of the natural opening to the sinuses without creating unnatural holes in the sinus.
 Infected debris is also washed out of the sinuses to ensure the underlying obstruction issue is resolved.
 In more severe cases, this procedure can also remove polyps, scar tissue, and the infected lining of the sinuses.

 Dr. Pasha performed the Endoscopic Sinus Surgery on Pressure Peter, and he was able to go home that day.
 The only discomfort he experienced was post-operative drainage for a few days.
 The following week, Peter returned to Dr. Pasha so he could take a second look at his sinuses and clean out any remaining debris.
 Peter was now was pressure-free!